apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_vertical-scaling.md

 ## kbcli cluster vertical-scaling

-vertical scaling the specified components in the cluster
+Vertical scaling the specified components in the cluster

 ```
 kbcli cluster vertical-scaling [flags]